google-deepmind/mujoco/doc/XMLreference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This and the next three elements set the attributes of the :ref:`general <actuator-general>` element using :ref:`Actuator shortcuts <CActuator>`.
+This and the next three elements set the attributes of the :ref:`general <actuator-general>` element using :ref:`Actuator shortcuts <CActShortcuts>`.
 It does not make sense to use more than one such shortcut in the same defaults class, because they set the same underlying attributes, replacing any previous settings.
 All :ref:`motor <actuator-motor>` attributes are available here except: name, class, joint, jointinparent, site, tendon, slidersite, cranksite.